stefnotch/stefnotch.github.io/Documents/Coding/Improvements Wanted/Git Clients.md

 **And now, time for the GUIs**

-One major requirement is that they use the "branching" view by default.
-One that lets you see the commits, and the branches that exist at the moment.
+One major requirement is that they use the "branching" view by default. (`git log --graph`) One that lets you see the commits, and the branches that exist at the moment.

 Mostly everything else is unwieldy for bigger projects, and ends up not mapping quite as nicely to the "make lots of branches" Git workflow.